 My bottom line: I want to believe the next generation of public servants will do right by the American people by managing and preserving the government’s born-digital records, and providing the means for continuing access to them, so as to ensure that the history of the 21st century is properly preserved.

+NARA has a long history of involvement with the development of international standard related to electronic records and other digital information.
 Claims of trustworthiness are easy to make but are thus far difficult to justify or objectively prove.
 Establishing more clear criteria detailing what a trustworthy repository is and is not has become vital.